 Gambling is typically defined as risking something of value on an uncertain event.
-While common forms of gambling include the lottery, blackjack, or sports betting, the line between gambling and investing can be blurrier than you might think.
-Like some forms of gambling, binary options and other forms of options involve risking money for a possible reward.
+Although common forms of gambling include lottery games, blackjack, or sports betting, the line between gambling and investing can be less distinct.
+For example, binary options are unlike standard options, as they involve an all-or-nothing payoff that makes them more akin to gambling.

-However, there are some important differences between options trading and gambling, and it’s important to know what they are.
-That can help you decide whether your options trading behavior is investing or gambling.
+It’s important to know that there are some important differences between options trading and gambling, however.
+Understanding the similarities and differences can help you decide whether your options trading behavior is investing or gambling.

 What Is Options Trading?